Georgia confirms results in latest setback for Trump bid to overturn Biden win

 Such an extraordinary event would be unprecedented in modern U.S. history.
 Trump not only would need three state legislatures to intervene against vote counts as they stand now, but then also have those actions upheld by Congress and, almost certainly, the U.S. Supreme Court.

-Undeterred by the long odds, Trump invited Michigan’s state legislative leaders, Senate Majority Leader Mike Shirkey and House of Representatives Speaker Lee Chatfield, both Republicans, to meet him at the White House on Friday.
+Undeterred by the lengthening odds, Trump invited Michigan’s state legislative leaders, Senate Majority Leader Mike Shirkey and House of Representatives Speaker Lee Chatfield, both Republicans, to meet him on Friday at the White House.

-In a statement issued after the meeting, Shirkey and Chatfield said they had faith in a review of Michigan’s elections process that is being conducted by state lawmakers.
+In a statement issued after the meeting in the Oval Office, Shirkey and Chatfield said they had discussed how Michigan needed additional federal funding to fight the coronavirus pandemic, and they said they had faith in a review of Michigan’s elections process that is being conducted by state lawmakers.

 “We have not yet been made aware of any information that would change the outcome of the election in Michigan and as legislative leaders, we will follow the law and follow the normal process regarding Michigan’s electors, just as we have said throughout this election,” their statement said.

-Arriving at Ronald Reagan Washington National Airport Washington earlier in the day, Shirkey and his colleagues had been met by a crowd of demonstrators, some of whom held signs that read “SHAME” while others chanted “Certify the results” and “respect Michigan voters.”
+Arriving at Ronald Reagan Washington National Airport earlier in the day, Shirkey and his colleagues were met by a crowd of demonstrators, some of whom held signs that read “SHAME” while others chanted “respect Michigan voters.”

 Biden also met U.S. House of Representatives Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer, the Democratic leaders in Congress, in his home state of Delaware.